 The double-reflecting instrument (one that uses two mirrors to bring the celestial body down to the horizon; hence the navigator no longer has to try to look two places at once) was apparently invented by Newton in 1699, though it was London mathematician John Hadley who got the credit for first producing one in 1731.
 To complicate matters, American inventor Thomas Godfrey built one in 1730, but was not acknowledged by the Royal Society.
 Hadley’s second instrument had an arc of 1/8 of a circle and hence was called an octant; the sextant is 1/6 of a circle.
 Here is Bruce Bauer’s definition: “A sextant is, in essence, a machine for varying the angle between two mirrors by precisely measurable numbers of degrees to utilize the phenomenon that the angle of the departing light ray will have been changed by double the angle between the mirrors.”
 Bauer’s The Sextant Book (International Marine, Camden, 1992), is the bible for this instrument, and covers adjustment, repair, use, and history.

-HOW TO USE PLASTIC SEXTANTS – David Burch of Starpath covers every single thing a beginner needs to know – even if you have a metal sextant!
+How to Use Plastic Sextants: With Applications to Metal Sextants and a Review of Sextant Piloting – David Burch of Starpath covers every single thing a beginner needs to know – even if you have a metal sextant!

 HIGHLY RECOMMENDED: Peter Ifland’s lecture, THE HISTORY OF THE SEXTANT, delivered in Portugal in October 2000.
 There are some absolutely beautiful pictures on this site.